Last Updated on February 12, 2025 by John Berry

 Radio amateur communications is of short duration – a few tens of seconds for data, and a few minutes for voice and CW.
 This is key when striving to understand fading.

-Its absolute value could be at the path median, slightly above it, or well below it – so things could get better – or worse over time.
+Its absolute value could be at the path median, above it, or below it – so things could get better – or worse over time.
 Over a longer communication, particularly in a net lasting an hour or so, the net can fall apart as the paths increase in loss.

 When a communication is victim to fast fading caused by multi-path, this manifests as a flutter on this quasi-fixed state as the signal goes from usable to unusable with a period from milliseconds to seconds.
-The excursions go from a few dB above median to some 30dB (5 S-points) below.
+The excursions go from a few dB above median to some 30dB (5 S-points) or more below.

 A typical profile of a signal with time is shown below.
 This includes a path loss component for change in path loss with distance simulating the stations moving apart.